apache/spark/docs/apache-airflow/howto/timetable.rst

 -----------------------

-By default, a custom timetable is displayed by their class name in the UI (e.g. the *Schedule* column in the "DAGs" table.
+By default, a custom timetable is displayed by their class name in the UI (e.g. the *Schedule* column in the "DAGs" table).
 It is possible to customize this by overriding the ``summary`` property.
 This is especially useful for parameterized timetables to include arguments provided in ``__init__``.
 For our ``SometimeAfterWorkdayTimetable`` class, for example, we could have: